cisco-en-programmability/ansible-collection-sdwan-deployment/roles/aws_device_params/README.md

 - `mgmt_public_ip`
 - `transport_public_ip`
 - `service_interfaces`
-Additionally the role sets the `manager_authentication` variable, which can be used for logging to vManage in other roles.
+Additionally the role sets the `manager_authentication` variable, which can be used for logging to Manager in other roles.

 ## Requirements